 The evaluation of the course is a holistic process, managed at both a local (course) level, continuing through to Senior and Upper Management as part of the Faculty and University structure.
 The aim is to involve students and staff in collectively maintaining the aims and expectations relating to the standards of the course, using the support of External Examiners to provide an independent perspective at both a mid-point in the academic year, and at the end of each academic year.
-Each section of the process is formally recorded, the reports of which are fed into the Annual Course Report, External Examiner's Report, and the report from the School Academic Monitoring Committee.
-The following diagram demonstrates the general process of quality/standards evaluation throughout an academic year, subsequent to engagement with students as detailed above:
+Each section of the process is formally recorded, and any issues will be forwarded to the appropriate body group as set out above